An untold story… Aug 06, 2018

 The prevalence of likely PTSD detected in the cohort of 11% to 21% was found to be several times higher than the 3.5% observed in the general population.

 Again, 1987, a few months before the pink nail polish debacle.
 It was not my best year.
 Undergoing cardiac catheterization, I felt like I was being stabbed with something in my right leg.
-I remember my eyes flying open from the pain, and seeing a handful of people standing over me.
-I screamed, tried to get up, but someone shoved me back down onto the operating table.
+I remember my eyes flying open from the pain, and seeing a handful of people standing over me like “oh shit, she’s awake.”
+I screamed, tried to get up, but every time I sat up at the waist someone slammed by head back onto the operating table.
 I tried at least 5 more times to get up, but my attempts were feeble.

 By the time I was in the PACU, my forehead was swollen and bruised, dried blood on my face, and I had two black eyes- my mom said had it not been for the white blonde hair, she wouldn’t have known it was me.
 I was unrecognizable.
 I had woken up mid-procedure, feeling the catheter advancing through my femoral artery.
-Each time I sat up, my head slammed into the overhead surgical light, and the force knocked me back down.
+Each time I sat up, my head slammed into the overhead surgical light, and the force threw me back down.
+The 5th time I smashed my head into the light, I knocked myself out cold.

 I was 5 years old, and at most, 40 pounds.
 Fear certainly gives you super-human strength.